 Have you met Robert Redford?
 "Yes, just once, he mistook me for a Bernese Mountain Dog.
 Shannon told him I was an English Shepherd, kind of like a Border Collie."

 Alta Ski Area: Fitzroy

-Fitzroy is a yellow lab, two years old, and is Alta's newest avalanche dog.
+Fitzroy is a yellow lab, three years old, and resides at Alta.
 He started riding the chairlift and began search training with the Alta Ski Patrol when he was seven weeks old.
 Fitzroy takes his job seriously and was recently certified as a Level A Avalanche Search Dog through Wasatch Backcountry Rescue.
 He loves to find people under the snow!

 What's your favorite song to jam to on the slopes?
 "Who let the Dogs Out"

 What's the funniest or most interesting story/gossip you’ve heard on the lift?
 "I just found out Alta will be getting a new avalanche puppy next season!"

 Ski Utah: Kicker

 Kicker may not be an avalanche dog, but he is Ski Utah's favorite adventure dog.
 Only a few months old, Kicker has already been splitboarding, snowmobiling, winter-camping, skiing, ice climbing, rappelling and more.
 Kicker's papa is Ski Utah's blogger, Andrew Muse.
 Andrew is training Kicker to be the most adventure-bound dog of all time.
 To view more cute pictures/videos of Kicker and witness the thrilling escapades he and Andrew go on, check out Andrew's instagram!